williambarreiro/clean-code-dart/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use private methods and attributes
+### Use private methods and attributes when necessary

-If a method or attribute is used only within a class, it must be private.
+If a method or attribute has to be accessed only within the class, it must be private.

 **Bad:**